 If you would like to

-know how Feng Shui and Fine Art can help you create a harmonious and
+know more about how Fine Art can help you create a harmonious and

 auspicious space, please contact me at 812-988-4497 or